Donrwalsh/pick1/devops/README.md

 ## Ansible
 Installed, ready to go.

+## Docker
+Docker and Docker-Compose installed.
+Box should have no further configuration, but we'll see how disciplined I am.

 ## Python
 Ready to go because Ubuntu rules.
 Try it out by running `python3 /vagrant/python/main.py`.